 VR promotes scientific knowledge by combining emotion with discovery.
 The National Museum of Natural History in Paris opened its first permanent VR exhibition in 2018, dedicating to virtual reality a room on the 3rd floor of the Gallery of Evolution.
 There are five VR stations equipped with the newest VR systems to support contemplative, interactive, seated, standing, or moving immersive experiences.
 Five participants can have the sessions simultaneously, viewing various life-forms up close and to scale and exploring the links between them.
 Their companions can see on a video screen what they are seeing.

-The museum offers a coherent experience, from the staff’s greetings in the waiting area and to the exit door.
+The museum offers a coherent experience, from the staff’s greetings in the waiting area to the exit door.
 To facilitate a total immersion, the comfortable, warm Cabinet of Virtual Reality is soundproofed and features a glittering mosaic ceiling.
 A tactile mat on the floor limits and marks out the optimal experience area.
 Dynamic lighting accompanies visitors in their journey from the real world to virtual reality and back.

 Museum virtual reality can take you to worlds you can’t possibly visit or even imagine.
 Jurassic Flight at the Cincinnati Museum Center is an example.
-The newly revamped dinosaur hall at the Museum of Natural History & Science has two V2 Birdly machines that provide a truly immersive full-body experience: flying with dinosaurs as one of them.
+The dinosaur hall at the Museum of Natural History & Science has two V2 Birdly machines that provide a truly immersive full-body experience: flying with dinosaurs as one of them.
 The amazing VR experience became possible thanks to the Birdly VR platform.

 Technology is evolving to support them.
-For example, the already mentioned HTC Vive Arts is a multimillion-dollar initiative aiming to transform the way we create and engage with art.
+For example, the already mentioned Vive Arts is a multimillion-dollar initiative aiming to transform the way we create and engage with art.
 Since its launch in November 2017, it has been instrumental in the development of many artists’ and cultural institutes’ works.

 VR is known for simulating out-of-body experiences, but Sir Anish Kapoor made his first VR project a visceral odyssey.
 The journey starts in a hurricane-blown forest, proceeds through the human body, creating the disorientating sensation of falling into yourself, and ends in a realm resembling the outer space.
 “Into Yourself, Fall” is thus a radical introspection that the viewer is experiencing physically.